Aneros Vice Review:

 What we have here is different from most vibrating toys as the vibrations don’t come from a built-in battery.
 Instead, there is a thin bullet vibrator that fits in a hole in the middle of the massager that is powered entirely by AAA batteries.

-No charging on this one, worst case scenario should you ever need batteries is to borrow one from a remote control for a quick session.
+No charging required on the Aneros Vice, worst case scenario should you ever need batteries is to borrow one from a remote control for a quick session.

 It’s semi atypical in it’s design, you’ll notice a lot of prostate massagers are angled forwards to better reach for the bullseye, instead the Vice has a nice hourglass figure that works to move around the prostate when fully inserted and there’s some room for fine adjustment when you’re playing around in there.